Basic usage¶

 Tip

-Related example: foo.php
+Related example: configuration.php